-Buried beneath a layer of dirt and suffering from the effects of damp, this exceptional artistic ensemble is now dulled and difficult to fully appreciate.
+Buried beneath a layer of dirt and suffering from the church's excessive humidity, this exceptional artistic ensemble is dulled and difficult to fully appreciate.
 Specialists will be called in to clean and consolidate the paint and gilt work, helping these paintings to recover their original power and sparkle.
-The restoration project will also include work to preserve the medieval capitals, as well as the installation of additional, protective panes of glass to shore up the stained glass windows, whose intricate iron frames are testament to the virtuoso skill of the 19th-century glassworkers who crafted them.
+This programme of restoration will also include work to restore the medieval column capitals, as well as the installation of additional, protective panes of glass to shore up the stained glass windows, whose intricate iron frames are testament to the virtuoso skill of the 19th-century glassworkers who crafted them.